ulrichwohak/ulrichwohak.github.io/_posts/2021-11-09-event_study_universal_v_local_base_period.md

 this period will be period 3.

-If there are violations of parallel trends in pre-treatment periods, then the interpretation of reported "effects" in pre-treatment periods in an event study differs depending on whether one uses a varying or universal base period.
+If there are violations of parallel trends in pre-treatment periods, then the interpretation of reported “effects” in pre-treatment periods in an event study differs depending on whether one uses a varying or universal base period.
 Here is the difference: